-As of the date of these SHOPP Guidelines, the Commission has taken formal action to delegate certain authorities to Caltrans.
-The following resolutions are included in the appendices:
+As of the date of these SHOPP Guidelines, the Commission has taken formal action to delegate certain authorities to Caltrans through the following resolutions:

-- Resolution G-00-13: Project Development Costs - Resolution G-19-01: Sub-allocation and Adjustment of Right of Way Capital - Resolution G-19-05a: Sub-allocation and Adjustment of the SHOPP Minor Program. - Resolution G-06-13: Allocation of Funds for Safety Projects. - Resolution G-21-11: Funding Emergency Condition Response Projects. - Resolution G-19-12: Adjustment and Modification of Project Allocations and Descriptions.
+- Resolution G-00-13: Project Development Costs - Resolution G-19-01: Sub-allocation and Adjustment of Right of Way Capital - Resolution G-19-05a: Sub-allocation and Adjustment of the SHOPP Minor Program. - Resolution G-06-13: Allocation of Funds for Safety Projects. - Resolution G-21-11: Funding Emergency Condition Response Projects. - Resolution G-22-12: Adjustment and Modification of Project Allocations and Descriptions.